 Who will the child live with if a Care Order is made?

 Where a Care Order has been made, it is the decision of the Local Authority where the child will live.
 The child can be placed either with their parents, relatives, in a children’s home or with foster parents.

 In certain circumstances, the child can be placed with their parents while still being subject to a care order.
 The local authority can, at any time, place the child in alternative accommodation if concerns arise.
 This can happen without the parents receiving prior notice if the situation is urgent.

 Can I have contact with the child when there is a Care Order?

-Under S.34 of the Children Act 1989, there is a duty on the designated local authority to provide the parent(s) and certain other persons, including those who have parental responsibility for the child, with a reasonable amount of contact.
+Under s 34 Children Act 1989, there is a duty on the designated local authority to provide the parent(s) and certain other persons, including those who have Parental Responsibility for the child, with a reasonable amount of contact.